 We at San Diego Opera Scenic Studios pride ourselves in providing only the highest quality products and supplies.
 Our experience and expertise assure that your project will be delivered on time and within budget.
 Our skilled craftsmanship is evident at all stages of the process, from concept to completion.
 Only the best materials are used to assure that the final product is durable, safe, and reliable.

 Most of our department leaders have been with the company fifteen or more years.
 This talented group of artists and crafts persons brings a collective experience of almost 150 years in professional theatre.

-Ron became Director of Production for San Diego Opera in 1993.
-He has produced over 60 operas for the company including over 10 new productions and 10 co-productions.
-Ron is responsible for the Scenic Studio and the San Diego Opera Costume Shop as well as San Diego Opera's onstage productions.
-He approves all the contracts and payment schedules.
+Joan became Production Director for San Diego Opera in 2018.
+She joined the company in 1996 and has served as Associate Production Director and Production Manager since 1997.
+She has been involved in most aspects of the Production Department and Scenic Studio operations during that time.
+Joan is responsible for the Scenic Studio and the San Diego Opera Costume Shop as well as San Diego Opera's onstage productions.
+She approves contracts and payment schedules.

-Caren has been with the Scenic Studio since 2003.
-She oversees all of the daily business operations and will be your first contact at the SD Opera Scenic Studio.
-Caren’s experience in stage management and running crews gives her insight into how best to guide you to the resources you need.
-She is a one person accounting and contracting department.
+Jessica has been with the Scenic Studio since 2007 working as a Scenic Artist until taking on the additional role of Office Manager in 2017.
+She handles the accounting and contracting, and will be your first contact at the Scenic Studio.
+Her experience with SD Opera Productions, various types of Scenic Studio projects and her involvement in various productions in San Diego gives her insight into how to best guide you to the resources you need.

 Production Carpenter/Technical Director